iTowns/itowns/CONTRIBUTING.md

 * If you added third-party libraries, including new version of existing libraries, update [LICENSE.md](LICENSE.md).
 If you plan to add a third-party library, start a new issue first.
+* Split the PR if it contains features from different scopes
+* Squash all commits having the same scope

 ## IP